-- d.
+- 2. What mechanisms might you use to obtain a list of all members of the following target populations, and how successful might you be? - a.
+Emergency room visitors for the past six months at a single hospital emergency room - b.
+Hospitals in the United States - c.
+Patients visiting a single health department - d.
 All food service facilities in a health department catchment area - e.
 All people in a single hospital catchment area - f.
 People who will dial 911 in the next six months in a given municipality - 3.
 Determine whether each of the following is a systematic sample, a simple random sample, a stratified sample, a cluster sample, or a nonrandom sample, and indicate why. - a.
-A sample drawn by randomly selecting fifty pages from a telephone book and taking the fifth name on each page - b.
-A sample drawn by dividing all persons visiting an emergency room in the past six months into male and female and randomly selecting one hundred from each group - c.
-A sample drawn by selecting the person who arrives at a doctor's office at a time closest to a randomly selected time of day (say, 9:10 A.M.) and each person coming closest to that time on forty subsequent days - d.
+A sample drawn by randomly selecting 50 pages from a telephone book and taking the fifth name on each page - b.
+A sample drawn by dividing all persons visiting an emergency room in the past six months into male and female and randomly selecting 100 from each group - c.
+A sample drawn by selecting the person who arrives at a doctor's office at a time closest to a randomly selected time of day (say, 9:10 A.M.) and each person coming closest to that time on 40 subsequent days - d.
 Any five cards drawn from a well-shuffled deck - e.
 A sample drawn by randomly selecting six health departments from among those in a state and then randomly selecting six staff members from each of the six health departments - f.
-A sample taken by selecting twenty hospitals in such a way as to ensure that they are representative of the types of hospitals in the United States - 4.
+A sample taken by selecting 20 hospitals in such a way as to ensure that they are representative of the types of hospitals in the United States - 4.
 For each of the following random variables, determine whether the variable is categorical or numerical.
 If the variable is numerical, determine whether the phenomenon of interest is discrete or continuous. - a.
-The number of clients at a health department MCH clinic - b.
+The number of clients at a health department Maternal and Child Health (MCH) clinic - b.
 The primary reason for an MCH clinic visit - c.
 The length of time in minutes spent by a client waiting to be seen at the clinic - d.
 Whether children at the clinic have the recommended immunizations - e.
 The weight of children seen at the clinic - f.
-The income of families of clients seen at the clinic - 5.
-Determine whether each of the following scales is nominal, ordinal, interval, or ratio and indicate why. - a.
+The income of families of clients seen at the clinic

+- 5. Determine whether each of the following scales is nominal, ordinal, interval, or ratio and indicate why. - a.
 The classification of patients into male and female - b.
 The designation of male patients as 0 and female patients as 1 - c.
 The number of live births to a woman coded 0, 1, 2, 3, or more - d.
 The measured pulse rate - e.
 The number of staff members in a health department

-1.5 FIVE STATISTICAL TESTS
+1.5 Five Statistical Tests